smucclaw/complaw/dmnmd/README.md

 On the roadmap: a fully native version which allows direct evaluation of decison tables as functions.
 Should be about a week's worth of work, accelerated by the availability of the [js-feel](https://github.com/EdgeVerve/feel) package.

-The vision: you should be able to define a function `dinner` by saying:
+The vision: after you `npm i --save dmnmd`, you can define a function `dinner` by saying:

     const dinner = dmnmd(`
     | U | Season | Dish                         | # Annotation  |